 Michigan residents with a fur harvester license who intend to harvest a bobcat, fisher, marten or otter must request free kill tags for these species.
 The appropriate physical kill tag must be in the fur harvester's possession prior to harvesting a bobcat, fisher, marten or otter.

 What is the age requirement for obtaining furbearer kill tags?

 Michigan residents must be at least 8 years old to obtain furbearer kill tags.

-Can I let someone else use my furbearer kill tag?
+Can I allow someone else to hunt or trap using my furbearer kill tag?